MarcoTheBigCreator/DiscordMusicBot/README.md

   <br>
   <div align="center">
     <h2>Report Issues</h2>
-    <p>I apologize for any errors you may be experiencing.</p>
+    <p>We apologize for any errors you may be experiencing.</p>
     <p>Please keep in mind that this was made just for fun, other functionalities could be added with collaborational work.
-However, if you encounter an error while attempting an exercise that should have answers, please <a href="https://github.com/MarcoTheBigCreator/DiscordMusicBot/issues">open an issue</a> and we will work to resolve it as soon as possible.</p>
+However, if you encounter an error while attempting an exercise that should have answers, please <a href="https://github.com/MarcoTheBigCreator/DiscordMusicBot/issues">open an issue</a> and we will work to resolve it as soon as possible</p>
 <p>When reporting an issue, please make sure to include the URL for the exercise.
 Thank you for your patience.</p>
   </div>
 </div>